Create Blob storage resources with the .NET client library

 • Prepare the Azure resources

-• Create the console app
+• Create a console app to create and download data

-• Run the console app and verify results
+• Run the app and verify results

 This exercise takes approximately 30 minutes to complete.